Justice System Accountable

 Clouthier Law Obtains Justice for a Client Wrongfully Incarcerated

-Clouthier Law was retained on December 30, 2019 to file a Writ of Habeas Corpus on behalf of Nicola.
+Clouthier Law was retained on December 30, 2019 to file a Writ of Habeas Corpus on behalf of Nikki.
 At the time she had already served eleven days in county jail.
-The firm’s first priority when retained was to obtain bond as quickly as possible so that Nicola could remain free while the challenge was pending in the Court of Appeals.
+The firm’s first priority when retained was to obtain bond as quickly as possible so that Nikki could remain free while the challenge was pending in the Court of Appeals.
 The firm first sought bond from the trial court, and the trial court ruled that it would grant bond upon the filing of the writ.
 The firm worked diligently to obtain the transcript of the hearing, review the record and the relevant law, and file the writ as soon as possible.
 The firm filed the writ on January 6, 2020.
-Within mere hours of filing the writ, the Ninth Court of Appeals issued bond, and Nicola was released on bond.
+Within mere hours of filing the writ, the Ninth Court of Appeals issued bond, and Nikki was released on bond.

-Ultimately, the Court of Appeals granted the writ of habeas corpus, set aside the trial court’s order of contempt, discharged Nicola from custody and released her bond.
+Ultimately, the Court of Appeals granted the writ of habeas corpus, set aside the trial court’s order of contempt, discharged Nikki from custody and released her bond.
 In its unpublished opinion, No. 09-20-00004-CV, the court concluded that the geographic restriction in the SAPCR order did not spell out the details of compliance in clear, specific and unambiguous terms, therefore the order was not enforceable by contempt.

-Nicola and her family expressed sincere gratitude to our firm for correcting the wrongs of the justice system on her behalf.
+Nikki and her family expressed sincere gratitude to our firm for correcting the wrongs of the justice system on her behalf.
 On google she wrote—

 “Susan is a gift from God!!
 I was wrongfully incarcerated.
 Within two hours (!) of reading Susan”s brief, the Appellate Court released me from jail.
 They found me to be innocent, cleared my record. . .Susan gave me my life back!!
 My family and I are forever grateful to her!”